github/docs/content/admin/enforcing-policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-security-settings-in-your-enterprise.md

 {% data reusables.two_fa.ghes_ntp %}

-{% warning %}

-**Warnings:**
+> [!WARNING]

-* When you require two-factor authentication for your enterprise, members, outside collaborators, and billing managers (including bot accounts) in all organizations owned by your enterprise who do not use 2FA will be removed from the organization and lose access to its repositories.
+> * When you require two-factor authentication for your enterprise, members, outside collaborators, and billing managers (including bot accounts) in all organizations owned by your enterprise who do not use 2FA will be removed from the organization and lose access to its repositories.
 They will also lose access to their forks of the organization's private repositories.
 You can reinstate their access privileges and settings if they enable two-factor authentication for their account within three months of their removal from your organization.
 For more information, see "[AUTOTITLE](/organizations/managing-membership-in-your-organization/reinstating-a-former-member-of-your-organization)."
-* Any organization owner, member, billing manager, or outside collaborator in any of the organizations owned by your enterprise who disables 2FA for their account after you've enabled required two-factor authentication will automatically be removed from the organization.
+> * Any organization owner, member, billing manager, or outside collaborator in any of the organizations owned by your enterprise who disables 2FA for their account after you've enabled required two-factor authentication will automatically be removed from the organization.
-* If you're the sole owner of an enterprise that requires two-factor authentication, you won't be able to disable 2FA for your user account without disabling required two-factor authentication for the enterprise.
+> * If you're the sole owner of an enterprise that requires two-factor authentication, you won't be able to disable 2FA for your user account without disabling required two-factor authentication for the enterprise.

-{% endwarning %}

 {% ifversion mandatory-2fa-dotcom-contributors %}